jheasly/django-obit-desk/README.rst

 - Form factory for FH index view?
 - Be able to tell a Obituary save from a Death Notice save for e-mail notification purposes.
 - Move e-mail addresses to settings.
-- Include state in template output for out-of-state FHs.

 ===========
 Odd Areas